Podantics Podiatry Adelaide

 Causes

-Increased physical activity and overload.
+- Increased physical activity and overload.
 Plantar fasciitis is common in long-distance runners.
 Jogging, walking or stair climbing also can place too much stress on your heel bone and the soft tissue attached to it, especially as part of an aggressive new training regime.
-Even household exertion, such as moving furniture or large appliances, can trigger the pain.
+Even household exertion, such as standing on ladders, moving furniture or large appliances, can trigger the pain.

-Changes in footwear or poor choice of foot wear.
-Shoes that are thin-soled, loose, lack arch support or the ability to absorb shock don't protect and in some cases cause added stress to your feet.
+- Bad Shoes or poor foot wear choices.
+Shoes that are thin-soled, loose, lack arch support or the ability to absorb shock don't protect your feet, and can cause added stress to your heels.
 If you regularly wear shoes with high heels, your Achilles tendon (which is also attached to your heel) can contract and shorten, causing strain on the tissue around your heel and walking abnormalities.

-Trauma which involves excessive pull on the plantar fascia.
+- Trauma which involves excessive pull on the plantar fascia.
+This can include slipping off a step or tripping.

 Tests & Diagnosis

 Your doctor or Podiatrist will ask you about your symptoms and look for points of tenderness in your foot.
-This can help rule out other causes of heel pain, such as other tendinitis, fractures, arthritis, nerve irritation, cysts etc. Your Podiatrist may also suggest an ultra sound to confirm the diagnosis which will most likely show swelling or damage to the local area and may even order a X-ray to rule out the possibility of a stress fracture or other pathology.
+This can help rule out other causes of heel pain, such as medial calcaneal nerve impingement and fat pad impingement Your Podiatrist may also suggest an ultrasound to assess the fascia and to confirm the diagnosis.
+In more complex cases your podiatrist may also order an X-ray to rule out other pathologies that may be present.

 Treatment

-- Ice for 10-20 mins, two - three times a day.
-The easiest way to do this is freeze a 600ml plastic bottle of water and roll the arch of your foot over it gently.
+- Icing for 10-20 mins, two - three times a day.
+The easiest way to do this is with a gel freezer pack, or if you prefer you can freeze a 600ml plastic bottle of water and roll the arch of your foot over it gently.
+Icing should be performed after completing exercise, stretching, and strengthening, and this treatment can be applied via ice massage, ice bath, or ice pack.
+Further instructions will be sent via email after your initial appointment.

 - Panadol/Aspirin/NSAIDS.
 These will help take down the inflammation in true plantar fasciitis as well as the pain, however often does little in long term cases where the pain is most likely from degeneration.

-- Preventing Harmful Activity,by reducing the activity that caused the problem in the first place is a major step to over coming plantar fasciitis.
-Remember to take care when walking up or down stairs, standing on ladders, kneeling or squatting as this can also be aggravating.
+- Preventing Harmful Activity.
+If a particular activity hurts, try to avoid it until the heel is properly healed.
+Reducing the activity that may have caused the problem in the first place is a major step to overcoming plantar fasciitis.
+Remember that walking up or down stairs, standing on ladders, kneeling or squatting can aggravate the plantar fascia.

-- Voltarin Gel massage.
-Questionable effect and may be placebo however some people find it affective.
+- Voltaren Gel.
+Questionable effect and may be placebo however some people find it effective.

-- Low Dye taping for the feet that can be performed by your podiatrist and taught to self application.
+- Low Dye taping for the feet.
+This can be performed by your podiatrist and taught for self application.

-- Rest, is crucial during the first few days.
+- Rest from activities that cause pain is crucial during the first few days.

 Prevention